Wildomar, California: Politics

+Parks and recreation

+Iodine Springs Reserve is a protected area managed by the Riverside County Regional Park and Open Space District.

 Services

 Hospitals

-Inland Valley Medical Center, a Southwest Healthcare System facility, is a General Acute Care Hospital in Wildomar with Basic Emergency Services and a Level II Trauma Center.
+Inland Valley Medical Center, a Southwest Healthcare System facility, is a general acute care hospital in Wildomar with basic emergency services and a Level II trauma center.

 Cemetery

 The Wildomar Cemetery District maintains a cemetery in the town.
 In 2011, the city of Wildomar proposed to take over management of the cemetery district and accomplished the takeover in November of that year.

 Library

 The Wildomar Library is one of 35 branches in the Riverside County Library System.

 The library opened in 2001 and was originally called the Mission Trail Library.
 In 2014, the County Board of Supervisors voted to change the name to the Wildomar Library.